gerdjunisben/xv6/README_HW1.txt

         Since we had some problems with the alignment of packets, we also make a sanity check inside the consumer function using overflow x and y bits.
         If those are set for some reason in the first byte of the sequence, the entire buffer is reset.
 This helped to prevent most (if not all) the remaining issues we found with alignment.
 Add T_IRQ0 + IRQ_MS case to "trap.c" and call the mouse interupt

+        After some testing, we realized that the packets where missaligned.
+To fix it we did the following:
+            - We noticed that some ACK packets on startup were being processed by the produce function, causing them to get stored at the buffer.
+We simply added an if statement to produce to discard those.

+            - We also implemented a sanity check in consume where the 3rd byte (0x8) of the first mouse packet of each 3 sequence should be set and that both overflow bits aren't set because the wiki suggests that means it's likely invalid.
+            Else, we empty the buffer.

 >Exercise 2: System Call
     This was pretty straight forward you just had to put everything in the right spots.
 First define SYS_readmouse